lbodlev888/govpn/README.md

   or re-encrypts and forwards it to the matching peer.
 Packets addressed to something that is neither the server nor a known peer are handed to the server's TUN device, so with host-side NAT the server can act as an internet gateway (see **Full tunnel**).
-- **Optional full tunnel.** A client started with `-full-tunnel` automatically routes the machine's *entire* network traffic through the encrypted tunnel and restores the original routing table on exit — no manual `ip route` juggling required.
+- **Optional full tunnel.** A client whose config sets `"fulltunnel": true` automatically routes the machine's *entire* network traffic through the encrypted tunnel and restores the original routing table on exit — no manual `ip route` juggling required.
 - **Automatic re-handshake.** The client renegotiates the session key every 3 minutes, and immediately whenever encryption or decryption fails (so a corrupted/replayed packet does not poison the cipher state).